Visiting Students: Start Your Academic Journey

 How do I choose my classes?

-At UL, courses are called modules, Freshman students can choose from classes/modules in our International Module Booklet.
-There are also unique courses set up especially Freshman students.
-(Irish Studies Modules)
+At UL, courses are called modules.
+Study Abroad students can choose from classes/modules in our Autumn 2022 Module Booklet.
+There are also unique courses set up especially for Study Abroad students, such as Irish Studies modules.

-We the Study Abroad team have designed the International module booklet with you, our freshman student in mind.
-Each module available to Freshman students are listed by:
+We, the Study Abroad team, have designed the International module booklet with you, our Study Abroad student, in mind.
+Each module available to Study Abroad students are listed by:

 Every module has a unique code, which carries a range of information.
 The following is an example: